Alleged drug dealer arrested; sold drugs laced with fentanyl to undercover agents

 BATON ROUGE - A woman was arrested after allegedly selling meth and heroin laced with fentanyl to undercover agents.

-According to the East Baton Rogue Sheriff's Office, Sabrina Scott was taking calls from inmate Migail Donaldson on how to buy, package and sell drugs.
+According to the East Baton Rouge Sheriff's Office, Sabrina Scott was taking calls from inmate Migail Donaldson on how to buy, package and sell drugs.

 Deputies bought drugs from Scott on four different occasions and all of them tested positive for fentanyl.
 Deputies also said Scott had two small children with her during one of the deals.